 “Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.”
 (1 John 3:2)

-So, coming to any wrong conclusions could be robbing Jesus of the glory that is due him.
-So, we shouldn’t always rely on others to teach us, but to “study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+So, it’s the same for us today.
+For if we come to any wrong conclusions, we could be robbing Jesus of the glory that is due him.
+So, we need to: “study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
 (2 Timothy 2:15).
-However, I do believe that those (just as Peter during that time) who only have a limited knowledge are still saved if they truly trust Jesus as their Savior.
-Therefore, let’s do our best to walk after the Spirit, living for Jesus and keeping our mind always stayed on God the Father.
+Therefore, let’s do our best to always walk after the Spirit and to remind each other of what God’s word says.
+Amen.

-Now having said all this, we must remember that Jesus Christ is and will be our Lord and Savior.
-For though he becoming flesh and blood like us, he still was the Word who was part of the Godhead.
-Therefore, he is worthy to be honored, respected and bowed to.
+Now having said all this, we must remember that Jesus Christ is and will always be our Lord and Savior.
+For though he became flesh and blood like us, he is worthy of all honor.
 “And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.
 Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.”
-(Philippians 2:8-11) For he is our King and Lord, whose name is above every name.
-Amen, come Lord Jesus.
+(Philippians 2:8-11)

 Below are comments from “He Emptied Himself” section above: